Michael Saylor releases Bitcoin Tracker information again, and may disclose holdings data next week | MEXC News

-PANews reported on June 22 that Michael Saylor, executive chairman of Strategy (formerly MicroStrategy), once again released information related to Bitcoin Tracker, and said that nothing can stop this orange.

-According to previous rules, Strategy always discloses information on increased Bitcoin holdings the day after the relevant news is released.
+PANews reported on June 15 that Michael Saylor, executive chairman of Strategy (formerly MicroStrategy), once again released information related to Bitcoin Tracker on the X platform.
+Usually, he would disclose Strategy's Bitcoin holdings data the day after releasing Bitcoin Tracker information.

 Disclaimer: The articles reposted on this site are sourced from public platforms and are provided for informational purposes only.
 They do not necessarily reflect the views of MEXC.
 All rights remain with the original authors.
 If you believe any content infringes on third-party rights, please contact [email protected]